 7. Dietary Considerations

-In addition to medications, diet is also essential when caring for someone with cancer.
-Eating nutrient-rich foods such as fruits and vegetables will help keep seniors healthy while they battle the disease.
-Because many older adults have difficulty digesting certain types of food, pay special attention to what kind of meals your senior citizen regularly consumes.
-If they have difficulty with their current meal plan, consider talking to a nutritionist who can help them devise an appropriate diet.
+In addition to medications, diet is also essential when caring for someone with cancer, as well as for patients undergoing dialysis.
+Eating nutrient-rich foods such as fruits and vegetables will help keep seniors healthy while they battle the disease and manage their dialysis treatments.
+Because many older adults, including dialysis patients, have difficulty digesting certain types of food, pay special attention to what kind of meals your senior citizen regularly consumes.
+If they have difficulty with their current meal plan, consider talking to a nutritionist who specializes in designing appropriate diets for dialysis patients.

 8. Preventing infection